johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 Now when I started trying to see if doing faster deployments of Static Web Apps was possible with `azd`, I couldn't discover any documentation.
 So I've come to write the documentation I wish had existed.
 There may be a better way to do this.
 But this is what I've come up with.

 To be clear on scope, my intention here is only to speed up how we handle the deployment of the infrastructure.
-I don't want to deploy infrastructure if there are no changes and `azd` can help me with that.
-I'm not going all in on `azd` for the deployment of the application code.
-For now, we'll focus solely on the infrastructure.
+I don't want to deploy infrastructure if there are no changes and `azd` can help with that.
+I'm not going all in on `azd` for the deployment of the application code as well.
+For now, we'll focus solely on the infrastructure piece.
 Maybe we'll come back to the application code in a future post.

+From here on out, we'll go through the changes we need to make to our project to replace `az deployment group create` with `azd provision` for faster incremental Azure Static Web App deployments in GitHub Actions.

 ## Hello `azure.yml`

-We're going to need an `azure.yml` file in our project.
+To migrate to `azd`, we'll requires an `azure.yml` file in our project.
 This file is going to contain the configuration for our `azd` project.
 Here's what it looks like:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json